What is nuclear power?

 The UK currently has 15 active nuclear reactors, across seven separate plants.
 Two of these plants are based in Scotland and five are based in England.

 In 2020, nuclear power accounted for 20% of the United Kingdom’s electricity generating capacity.
+However, almost half of the UK’s current nuclear capacity is set to be retired by 2025.

 Nuclear power around the world